stefano-garzarella/freebsd-gso/README.md

  * a simple application that prints the GSO statistics:
 	* gso-stat.c

+In https://github.com/stefano-garzarella/freebsd-gso-src you can get the FreeBSD source with GSO support [various branch for FreeBSD current (gso-master), 10-stable (gso-10), 9-stable (gso-9)].

 ##How to use GSO

 * Apply the right kernel patch.